-In general, the disposal of expired and other drugs is regulated by the federal EPA and/or its counterpart state agencies if (1) the sole active ingredient in the formulation is a listed hazardous waste, e.g., epinephrine (P042); and (2) the formulation contains some ingredient considered to be a characteristic hazardous waste, e.g., alcohol (D001).21 Disposal of controlled substances is regulated by the U.S. Drug Enforcement Administration (DEA).22
+In general, the disposal of expired and other drugs is regulated by the federal EPA and/or its counterpart state agencies if the sole active ingredient in the pharmaceutical in question is a hazardous waste (e.g., epinephrine [P042]), the pharmaceutical contains some other ingredient that results in the pharmaceutical to exhibit a characteristic of hazardous waste (e.g., contains enough alcohol [D001] to be flammable), or the material is otherwise regulated by your state environmental agency.20 Disposal of controlled substances is regulated by the U.S. Drug Enforcement Administration (DEA).21

-The disposal of controlled or scheduled drugs under the Controlled Substance Act must be managed according to the regulations issued by the DEA.22 Oral healthcare practitioners registered with the DEA may destroy unused controlled substances in accordance with state guidelines, which require appropriate documentation.
-BMP for the disposal of pharmaceutical waste – a ten-step blueprint for healthcare facilities is presented elsewhere.25
+The disposal of controlled or scheduled drugs under the Controlled Substance Act must be managed according to the regulations issued by the DEA.21 Oral healthcare practitioners registered with the DEA may destroy unused controlled substances in accordance with state guidelines, which require appropriate documentation.
+BMP for the disposal of pharmaceutical waste – a ten-step blueprint for healthcare facilities is presented elsewhere.24

 Your session is about to expire.
 Do you want to continue logged in?